1.The Story So Far

 else

-puts "Sorry, I didn
+puts "Sorry, I didn't understand you."

 end